-To the Parents of Children with ASNS
+Tips for Parents of Children with ASNS

 For example, there are some people with Microcephaly who live well into their adult years.
-She noticed, that the more research she did, the more people who were experiencing the same thing came out from the shadows.
+She the more research she did, the more people she found who were experiencing the same thing.
 She has also learned to “trust [her] gut” when she doesn’t know what to do.
 There are often many good opinions from doctors and other people, but the parents ultimately know the child the best.